iiasa/message_ix/tutorial/README.rst

 .. note::

-   If you installed |MESSAGEix| using Anaconda, note that the version of the tutorials that will be downloaded will depend on the version you are currently in (it's indicated in green at the bottom left of this page).
+   By default, the tutorials for your installed version of |MESSAGEix| are downloaded.
+To download a different version, add e.g. ``--tag 1.2.0`` to the above command.
+To download the tutorials from the development version, add ``--branch master``.

 Running tutorials
 ~~~~~~~~~~~~~~~~~